TERREMEMBER/znbase/docs/content/v2.2/migrate/migrate-from-postgresql/verify-migration.md

 ## Verify database objects

-* Verify that all the tables and indexes have been created in YugabyteDB
+* Verify that all the tables and indexes have been created in ZNbaseDB
 * Ensure that triggers and constraints are migrated and are working as expected

 ## Verify row counts for tables

-For tables with 1 million rows or less, run a `COUNT(*)` command to verify that the total number of rows match between the source database and YugabyteDB.
+For tables with 1 million rows or less, run a `COUNT(*)` command to verify that the total number of rows match between the source database and ZNbaseDB.
 This can be done as shown below using a PLPGSQL function.

 **Step 1.** First create the following function to print out the number of rows in a single table.